79 character traits - 34 vocations

 The Talent Profile requires your analytical, skeptical, and discriminative powers, so take your time with it.
 While this is a one-time report, chances are that each time you view it you will learn something new about yourself.

-This report matches your personality traits and talents to the vocations they are most suited to.
+This reading matches your personality traits and talents to the vocations they are most suited to.
 It is designed to help you identify areas in which you are likely to succeed and find contentment.
 Knowing which attributes come naturally can inspire you to develop and build on those strengths.

 I began offering personal consultations in the early 1980’s and quickly learned that my clients’ main concerns were romance, health, money, and career.
 Of those, I realized the largest and most enduring obstacle to happiness tended to be their choice of profession.
 If a person is unable to find satisfaction in their work, there is little that can make up for the years spent in a state of discontent.